petrknap/trunk/packages/Enum/README.md

-# php-enum

-Enumerated type for PHP by [Petr Knap].
+# Enumerated type for PHP

 * [What is Enum?](#what-is-enum)
 * [Why use Enums instead of Constants?](#why-use-enums-instead-of-constants)